videlalvaro/tamedrabbit/README.md

 # NOTE #

 This release is unofficial and not supported by the RabbitMQ team.
-If something doesn't work blame me and file an issue on this repo.
+If something doesn't work file an issue on this repo.

 # LICENSE #